 All six speech-related productivity killers are often the unsolved elements employees just grit their teeth and soldier through.

 Office machinery, street noise, hundreds of people’s conversations cause a decrease in performance, but we learn to tune them out.
 Muffling them even just the smallest way already improves productivity.

-But intermittent speech– overheard gossip, neighboring conversations on the phone, co-workers a little enthusiastic in their collaboration– is the most common sounds in an office and affects employee performance the most.
+But intermittent speech– overheard gossip, neighboring conversations on the phone, co-workers a little enthusiastic in their collaboration– is the most common sound in an office and affects employee performance the most.

 The importance of speech privacy for productivity in the workplace

 Achieving speech privacy — a measurable element in any work environment, from small offices and big corporations to hospitals and SCIFs — solves the distracting powers of speech.
 Simply put, speech privacy means not overhearing and not being overheard.